-- (a) Obtain an "Application for Illness and Misadventure Form" (refer to copy in Section 3 of this handbook). - (b) Complete the form and return it to the relevant KLA Leader of Learning at least one week prior to the scheduled due date. - (c) The application will be considered by the Director of Teaching and Learning and KLA Leader. - (d) The student will be notified of the decision and if the extension is: - (i) granted, a new submission date will be given - (ii) declined, the student has the right to appeal this decision.
-This is done by writing to the Principal, who will discuss the application for extension with the student, Director of Teaching and Learning and relevant KLA / teacher.
+- (a) Speak to the relevant Leader of Learning and notify them of your intention and reason(s) to apply for an extension. - (b) Submit an "Application for Illness and Misadventure Form" (refer to Section 2.3 of the handbook) at least one week prior to the scheduled due date. - (c) The application will be considered by the Assistant Principal and Leader of Learning. - (d) The student will be notified of the decision and if the extension is: - (i) granted, a new submission date will be given - (ii) declined, the student has the right to appeal this decision.
+This is done by writing to the Principal, who will discuss the application for extension with the student, Assistant Principal, Leader of Learning and teacher.